mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/user/Mustafa Tıkır.rst

    In this table there are 2 attributes for user to enter, and one secret attribute that is enabled for default
     for ordering the records.

-   So, 2 attributes are always showen at the screen.
+   So, 2 attributes are always shown at the screen.

    These attributes are: